ferrous-systems/CO2-Device/Documentation/Proposal.md

 Onboard LEDs will indicate measurement ready.

 A buzzer will give a short buzz at 1000ppm.
 The buzzer is then paused for 15 minutes, no matter the CO2 level.
 If after this period, the level has not gone down, it will go off again.

+A reset button for the device: Onboard Buttons can be accessed through a hole with a paperclip.

 ### Casing